Why They Lost: Green Bay Falls Short On “Favre Night”

 By Kenn Korb

-Sep 13, 2015; Chicago, IL, USA; Green Bay Packers wide receiver Davante Adams (17) during the second quarter at Soldier Field.
+Nov 26, 2015; Green Bay, WI, USA; Green Bay Packers wide receiver Randall Cobb (18) makes a catch against the Chicago Bears during the second half for a NFL game on Thanksgiving at Lambeau Field.
 Mandatory Credit: Mike DiNovo-USA TODAY Sports

 It was 3rd & 5 on the Green Bay 37, 9:16 left in the 4th quarter.

 Aaron Rodgers, as he is wont to do, draws a defense offsides yet again, like he has done so many other times this season and throughout his career.
 He tosses the ball on the unprepared and frazzled defense, finding Randall Cobb for a catch and what looked to be an easy catch-&-run touchdown to give the team what could have been the final boost needed for a victory.

 But…a whistle blows late.

 Now, this didn’t exactly kill the Packers’ chances; they still got five free yards and a first down out of it, with plenty of time left for a comeback.

 The thing is, it undoubtedly hindered a team that truly needs a spark.
 Due to a split-second judgment call, the rhythm the team seemed to finally be finding was yet again interrupted.

 What adds to the annoyance is the lateness of the whistle; at least from my viewing, I didn’t hear any whistle until the ball was well on the way to Cobb.